 2. In 2005, Tulku Tenzin Delek was sentenced to life imprisonment on alleged charges of “endangering national security”.
 Many other Tibetans have been imprisoned after engaging in political activity.
 The Chinese authorities have claimed that these people were sentenced to a fair judicial process.
-We demand that the PRC should produce a convincing evidence that the judicial proceedings have taken place in a fair manner.
+We demand that the PRC should produce a piece of convincing evidence that the judicial proceedings have taken place in a fair manner.

 3. The PRC government maintains the position that Tibetans enjoy human rights in Tibet, despite many reports of human rights violations, including freedom of religion.
-We demand that the PRC produce a concrete evidence that the Tibetans are enjoying human rights in Tibet.
+We demand that the PRC produce a piece of concrete evidence that the Tibetans are enjoying human rights in Tibet.

 4. China’s new railway lines in Tibet are causing a massive population influx of Han Chinese into Tibet, marginalization of native Tibetans, exploitation of natural resources, destruction of the environment, and eradication of Tibetan culture.
 China’s stated rationale for this railway is to bring economic prosperity to the Tibetan people.
-We, therefore, demand that the PRC produce a reliable evidence that the railway aids Tibetan economically.
+We, therefore, demand that the PRC produce reliable evidence that the railway aids Tibetan economically.

 5. The Internal Olympic Committee (IOC)has aimed to improve the human rights situation in Tibet and China by giving Beijing an opportunity to host the Olympics.
 We, therefore, demand that the IOC produce conclusive evidence that the human rights situation in Tibet is acceptable.